Ninja-Vikash/Docs.dev/ExpressJS.md

-# ExpressJS
+# express.js
-### What is ExpressJS?
+### What is express.js?

 <img src="https://github.com/Ninja-Vikash/asset-cloud/blob/main/icon%20%26%20png/expressjs.png" height="120px" align="left">

-ExpressJS is a Web framework, Which is developed to create websites.
+express.js is a Web framework, Which is developed to create websites.

 **Why we use it?** <br>
-In NodeJs there is http package. <br>
+In node.js there is http package. <br>
 But there is some limited capabilities in http package.
-- Here you can't serve static files.
+- In node.js, You can't serve static files.
 - You have to impliment security from the beginning.

 How many times, you will write how much code.
 After creating server.
 How will you manage everything.